Studying the History of Character

 1/(number of mappings examined) to the frequency calculations.

-For MPRs, all MPRs will be examined up to a limit you set; for
+For MPRs, all MPRs will be examined up to a limit you set; if

-stochastic character mapping, the number of mappings examined
+character mapping, the number of mappings examined will need

 For reconstruction methods that do not allow for multiple mappings